BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit the Algarve to balance great weather with fewer crowds?
+When's the absolute best time to visit the Algarve if I want sunshine but want to avoid the peak summer crowds?

 I'm thinking of renting a car.
-Is it essential for exploring the Algarve, and are there any driving quirks I should know?
+Is it essential for exploring the Algarve, or can I get around easily using public transport?

 How many days do you need in Algarve, Portugal?